rsek/dataforged/starforged_moves.md

 **When you attempt something risky or react to an imminent threat**, envision your action and roll.
 If you act...

   * With speed, mobility, or agility: Roll +edge
-  * With charm, loyalty, courage, or command: Roll +heart
+  * With resolve, command, or sociability: Roll +heart
   * With strength, endurance, or aggression: Roll +iron
   * With deception, stealth, or trickery: Roll +shadow
   * With expertise, focus, or observation: Roll +wits